YK7188/YK_Lab/01-hyperv-setup/README.md

 ## Objective

-Build a small virtualized network environment using Hyper-V to understand basic routing and NAT behavior.
+Build a small virtualized network environment using Hyper-V.

-This lab was created using Microsoft virtualization technology.

 ---